The Personal Statement: The Holy Grail of College Admissions

 Princeton states every year that if they could fill their entire class with valedictorians or 1600 SAT score students, they could do so easily.
 At the end of the day, a strong student with high academic and extracurricular stats is only just that – another profile on paper to the admissions committee.

 That paper ultimately comes to life through the common app essays – who this candidate is, the applicant’s level of introspection and critical thinking, and the values and experiences that shape the applicant’s perspective.
-And sometimes, the admissions committee is even willing to overlook a student with low GPA/test scores if they can understand how that applicant thinks on a deeper level.
+And sometimes, the admissions committee is even willing to overlook a student with low GPA or test scores if they can understand how that applicant thinks on a deeper level and the personal qualities that define him or her.

-A college essay is your chance to share with the admissions officers how you think and approach the world around you.
-They’re not so much interested in what you’ve accomplished or achieved as much as they are about how you think.
+The college application essays are your chance to share with the admissions officers how you think and approach the world around you.
+The admissions officers are not so much interested in what you’ve accomplished or achieved as much as they are about how you think.
 That’s the key component here.
-If you can give them a portal in how you process information and view the world around you, and how your experiences shape your perspective, then you’ll have written a memorable personal statement.
+If you can give them a portal in how you process ideas and concepts and view the world around you, and how your experiences shape your perspective, then you’ll have written a memorable and compelling personal statement that hopefully gets your foot in the door.

-We’ve had students write essays about eating beef noodle soup to driving through an Inn and Out and their interaction with the cashier person.
-We’ve also seen and read essays about a student’s attempt to cure Alzheimer’s and desire to make the world a better place through UNICEF.
+We’ve had students write essays about eating beef noodle soup as a reflection of their intellectual curiosity and values to attempting to cure Alzheimer’s and desire to make the world a better place through UNICEF.

 It’s the perspectives and personal insights that you bring that make an essay stand out; not what you’ve done or achieved.
 Show us a portal into your mind and how it works and how it reflects – we want to see that inner thinker in you.
 And if you can do that, then you’ve got a shot at getting in.